 Mistake #4: Losing Sight of Formality

 Even though it is encouraged to form close relationships with your customers, there is still a fine line between being professional and being sloppy.
 For example, the opening of your email should accurately reflect the relationship you have with the receiver.
 If you refer to this person by their first name when you’re together, then that’s how you should address the message.
 If this is a potential customer, you may want to stick more toward using an honorific – like Mr., Ms. or Mrs.

-Communicating everyday can be a strenuous task.
-There are a lot of rules and practices that need to be followed in order to effectively relay your messages.
-When it comes to procuring new customers or working with potential partners, you want to be at the top of your game.
+Communicating every day is a strenuous task.
+There are a lot of rules and best practices that need to be followed in order to effectively relay your messages.
+When it comes to finding new customers or working with potential partners, you want to be at the top of your game.

 Wouldn’t it be easier if someone could handle this type of communication for you?

 Not only do we keep business personal at Collective Alternative, but we also keep it professional.
-Our clients can say with confidence that there is a team of dedicated members working to share and promote their brand.
+Our clients can say with confidence that there is a team of dedicated members at our Indianapolis full-service marketing agency working to share and promote their brand.
 We’ll learn your business inside and out to develop a comprehensive marketing strategy that is custom to you; all while building a meaningful relationship that leads your business down a path to success.